 One big area of misunderstanding comes from practices that have purchased General Liability Insurance Policies and assuming that these policies will cover these Cyber related events.
 Most General Liability Policies exclude coverage for Cyber related events.
 If they do have coverage, many times it is limited down to a point where it becomes ineffectual.

 With the purchase of insurance, the practice has to be careful to purchase the right kind of coverage, as well as proper limits.
 Each practice is going to be different so an individual approach and comprehensive risk identification process can help identify where there are potential exposures.
 Then the policy can be built around these findings.

-Medical Offices face unique consequences when it comes to protecting their patients information.
+Medical Offices face unique consequences when it comes to protecting their patient's information.
 We can’t always control what happens, but we can control how well prepared we are when it does.
-Having a comprehensive Risk Management Plan including insurance is an integral part to being prepared for these types of events.
+Having a comprehensive Risk Management Plan including insurance is an integral part of being prepared for these types of events.